Group Data By Year, Month, and Day in PostgreSQL

 ORDER BY day

-In this article, we knew how to group data by a specific date interval, year, month, and day.
+In this article, we learned how to group data by a specific date interval, year, month, and day.

-And to do so, we introduced three different ways using:
+And to do so, we introduced three different ways: